gina-alaska/makemap/README.md

 Tool to do simple map extractions from WMS.

-* Developed by Scott Macfarlane and Will Fisher for the AlaskaView and AlaskaMapped projects.
+* Developed by Scott Macfarlane, Will Fisher and Jason Grimes for the AlaskaView and AlaskaMapped projects.
 * Geographic Information Network of Alaska (GINA)
   * http://www.gina.alaska.edu